LoadRunner Variables

 float amount;

-You can use these variables to perform some mathematical or file handling operations in the script.
+You can use these variables to perform some mathematical or file-handling operations in the script.

 2. LoadRunner Variables:

 These variables do not require any explicit declaration.
-When a function calls then LoadRunner declares these variables internally.
+When a function calls LoadRunner declares these variables internally.
 Such as:

 lr_save_string("ABC","myVar");